Jeffersonian democracy: Politics and factions

-After 1830, the principles were still talked about but did not form the basis of a political party, thus editor Horace Greeley in 1838 started a magazine, The Jeffersonian, that he said "would exhibit a practical regard for that cardinal principle of Jeffersonian Democracy, and the People are the sole and safe depository of all power, principles and opinions which are to direct the Government".
+After 1830, the principles were still talked about but did not form the basis of a political party; thus, editor Horace Greeley in 1838 started a magazine, The Jeffersonian, that he said: "would exhibit a practical regard for that cardinal principle of Jeffersonian Democracy, and the People are the sole and safe depository of all power, principles and opinions which are to direct the Government".

+President Franklin D. Roosevelt proclaimed that his New Deal was Jeffersonian, and he built the Jefferson Memorial in 1943 to enhance that claim.
+He argued in the 1932 campaign that, "Jefferson realized that the exercise of the property rights might so interfere with the rights of the individual that the Government, without whose assistance the property rights could not exist, must intervene, not to destroy individualism, but to protect it."
+On the other hand, small-government conservatives like Ronald Reagan hailed the Jeffersonian opposition to a powerful central government.

 Jefferson and Jeffersonian principles

-Jeffersonian democracy was not a one-man operation.
-It was a large political party with many local and state leaders and various factions, and they did not always agree with Jefferson or with each other.
+Jeffersonian democracy was not a one-person operation.
+It was a significant political party with many local and state leaders and various factions, and they did not always agree with Jefferson or with each other.

 Jefferson was accused of inconsistencies by his opponents.
-The "Old Republicans" said that he abandoned the Principles of 1798.
-He believed the national security concerns were so urgent that it was necessary to purchase Louisiana without waiting for a Constitutional amendment.
-He enlarged federal power through the intrusively-enforced Embargo Act of 1807.
-He idealized the "yeoman farmer" despite being himself a gentleman plantation owner.
-The disparities between Jefferson's philosophy and practice have been noted by numerous historians.
-Staaloff proposed that it was due to his being a proto-Romantic; John Quincy Adams claimed that it was a manifestation of pure hypocrisy, or "pliability of principle"; and Bailyn asserts it simply represented a contradiction with Jefferson, that he was "simultaneously a radical utopian idealist and a hardheaded, adroit, at times cunning politician".
-However, Jenkinson argued that Jefferson's personal failings ought not to influence present day thinkers to disregard Jeffersonian ideals.
+The "Old Republicans" said that Jefferson abandoned the Principles of 1798.
+Jefferson believed the national security concerns were so urgent that it was necessary to purchase Louisiana without waiting for a Constitutional amendment.
+Jefferson enlarged federal power through the intrusively enforced Embargo Act of 1807.
+Jefferson idealized the "yeoman farmer" despite being a gentleman plantation owner.
+Numerous historians have noted the disparities between Jefferson's philosophy and practices.
+Staloff proposed that it was due to his being a proto-Romantic; John Quincy Adams claimed that it was a manifestation of pure hypocrisy, or "pliability of principle"; and Bailyn asserts it simply represented a contradiction with Jefferson, that he was "simultaneously a radical utopian idealist and a hardheaded, adroit, at times cunning politician".
+However, Jenkinson argued that Jefferson's personal failings ought not to influence present-day thinkers to disregard Jeffersonian ideals.

-Kuehnelt-Leddihn, a European nobleman who opposed democracy, argues that "Jeffersonian democracy" is a misnomer because Jefferson was not a democrat, but in fact believed in rule by an elite: "Jefferson actually was an Agrarian Romantic who dreamt of a republic governed by an elite of character and intellect".
+Kuehnelt-Leddihn, a European nobleman who opposed democracy, argues that "Jeffersonian democracy" is a misnomer because Jefferson was not a democrat but believed in rule by an elite: "Jefferson actually was an Agrarian Romantic who dreamt of a republic governed by an elite of character and intellect".

-Historian Sean Wilentz argues that as a practical politician elected to serve the people Jefferson had to negotiate solutions, not insist on his own version of abstract positions.
+Historian Sean Wilentz argues that as a practical politician elected to serve the people, Jefferson had to negotiate solutions, not insist on his own version of abstract positions.
 The result, Wilentz argues, was "flexible responses to unforeseen events ... in pursuit of ideals ranging from the enlargement of opportunities for the mass of ordinary, industrious Americans to the principled avoidance of war".